BIOS3010/Module-1-Unix-Python/README.md

 cd BIOS3010
 git clone https://github.com/BIOS3010/Module-1-Unix-Python.git
 ```
 For the moment, don't worry if you do not understand these commands.
 We are going to learn about these in the exercises today.
-These commands are there to make a new directory (BIOS3010) where all our exercises will be placed.
+These commands are there to make a new directory (`mkdir`) with the name BIOS3010 where all our exercises will be placed.
 We then move into that directory (`cd`) and then download the material needed for today's exercies (`git clone`).
 You will do a similar thing at the beginning of each exercises in each week of the course.

 ## 1.3 Learning how to navigate in your file system
 * Go to [these exercises](exercises/Unix-1.md), and follow all the steps